gregk27/Botbuilder/README.md

 ## Requirements
 The Botbuilder extension requires that the project be valid FRC Robot code.

+For full test building funcitonality, [FRCMocks](https://github.com/gregk27/frcmocks) is required.
+It can be automatically installed on initialization.

 ## Configuration
 The extension uses it's own JSON configuration file.
 This file is created automatically when botbuilder is initialized.